 Filters trap dust, pollen and other particles from your home’s air, keeping airflow healthy.
 Forgetting about it will affect your home’s indoor air quality and your air conditioner’s efficiency.

 Sometimes a dirty filter may even damage your system or cause it to break down.
 Frequently putting in a new one will keep the inside of your air conditioner cleaner and airflow more consistent.

-If someone in your home is dealing with allergies, asthma or other respiratory conditions, check with our Experts about how a HEPA filter or whole-home air purifier can help.
+If someone in your home is dealing with allergies, asthma or other respiratory conditions, check with our Experts about how a HEPA filter can help.